dynastycartel/dynastycartel/README.md

 <br>

 - A computer science student
+- Currently studying data science & machine learning
 - Always open to new experiences
 - Will definitely become a godly coder

 <br><br>